Volue-Public/energy-smp-docs/docs/scada-integration/scadaex/scadaex-installation-and-configuration-guide.md

 ***Note!*** You may not have access to do this without restarting the computer first.
 This is described in Microsoft Knowledge Base article 172156: “How to Delete Corrupt Event Viewer Log Files” (http://support.microsoft.com/kb/172156).

 The event sources do not have a very convenient administrative tool, and you will probably have to use registry.
 Each event source installed by ScadaEx will be listed as subkeys under the “Powel ScadaEx” event log key described above.
 By looking at these in the Windows registry editor you will see the names of the event sources, and the paths to ScadaEx they refer to.
 The event source names are the names of the registry keys, the file references are stored in a string value with name EventMessageFile under this key.
-If you locate an event source that is not needed you can just delete the event source’s registry key, or you can take note of the name and use ScadaEx’s “-setup uninstalleventlog” command.
+If you locate an event source that is not needed you can just delete the event source’s registry key, or you can take note of the name and use ScadaEx’s `-setup uninstalleventlog` command.

 Windows PowerShell makes it easy to access registry from command prompt, and since the event sources are just registry items, PowerShell can easily be used to show – and modify - the event sources.
-The following command will list all event source sub-keys under the registry key for the “Powel ScadaEx” event log (assuming it exist):
+The following command will list all event source sub-keys under the registry key for the `Powel ScadaEx` event log (assuming it exist):

 ```powershell
     Get-ChildItem "HKLM:\SYSTEM\CurrentControlSet\Services\Eventlog\Powel ScadaEx"